travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 These commands are commonly used to update git repository submodules and do similar tasks that need to be performed before dependencies are installed.

+### Use Public URLs For Submodules

+If your project uses git submodules, make sure you use public git URLs.
+For example, for Github instead of

+    git@github.com:someuser/somelibrary.git

+use

+    git://github.com/someuser/somelibrary.git

+Otherwise, Travis CI builders won't be able to clone your project because they don't have your private SSH key.

 ## Choose runtime (Ruby, PHP, Node.js, etc) versions